qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rastertools.rst

    * - **Extent (xmin, xmax, ymin, ymax)**
      - ``EXTENT``
      - [extent]
-     - Specify the extent of the tiles.
+     - Specify the spatial extent of the area for tile generation.
        It will internally be extended to a multiple of the tile size.

        .. include:: ../algs_include.rst